apify/apify-haystack/README.md

 ## Contributing

-Your code contributions are welcome, and you'll be praised for eternity!
+Your code contributions are welcome.
 If you have any ideas for improvements, either submit an issue or create a pull request.
 For contribution guidelines and the code of conduct, see [CONTRIBUTING.md](https://github.com/apify/apify-haystack/blob/master/CONTRIBUTING.md).